karelbondan/Wolf/README.md

 ### Current state

 This project is unfinished.
-Minor updates will come later when the feature has been implemented (marked with WIP in the features list).
+Minor updates will come later when the feature has been implemented (you can read on the bottommost of this note).
 I don't plan to continue adding features too (might change my mind later.
-If ever I don't have anything to do, maybe I'll try implementing more stuff into Gonpachiro).
+If ever I don't have anything to do, maybe I'll try implementing more stuff into Wolf).

 ### Bugs

 - Defining something can sometimes be buggy, as it gives the explanation on other language other than English, depends on the user's locale language.
 The same bug goes for giving description of someone.

-- Before Gonpachiro has finished talking, the GUI will be frozen.
+- Before Wolf has finished talking, the GUI will be frozen.
 I'll try to fix this later if time and luck can cooperate.

 ### Important Note

 If someone somehow finds this and wants to clone this repo, Gonpachiro only works on Windows.
 If you met the first requirement
-(you're using Windows), please move or copy the 'Gonpachiro' folder to the C:/ drive (the C:/ itself, don't put it on any folder).
+(you're using Windows), please move or copy the 'Wolf' folder to the C:/ drive (the C:/ itself, don't put it on any folder).
 This program was made on Windows 10 and uses file modifications, so all the files and folders necessary for this program to run is referenced to Windows 10.
 If you're using an older version, feel free to try it.
 Important note is that I haven't tested this on the older version of Windows, so the program may not work